NBKRedSpy/QM_SkipDaysCommand/README.md

 ![thumbnail icon](media/thumbnail.png)

-A debugging utility to skip the in game's time by X number of days.
+A debugging utility to fast forward the game's time by X number of days, as quickly as the game can process.
 Can only be run while a game is loaded and is in space.

 Usage: `skip-days 30'